Home

 Föri

-The Luostarinmäki Handicrafts Museum, which survived the Great Fire of Turku in 1827, takes you several hundred years back in time.
-The houses with grass roofs have been furnished into historical artisans' homes and workshops.
-At selected times, artisans work in the workshops, giving visitors the opportunity to learn about traditional crafts.
-The Luostarinmäki area also has its own post office and two shops.
-You can buy, for instance, traditional sweets packed in a cone to take with you.
+The Luostarinmäki Handicrafts Museum that survived the Great Fire of Turku takes you on a journey back hundreds of years.
+The grass-roofed houses have been furnished as homes and workshops of craftsmen of the old days.
+At selected times, craftsmen work in the workshops so that visitors have the opportunity to learn about traditional crafts.
+Luostarinmäki even has its own post office and two shops.
+As souvenirs, you can take home old-fashioned candies packed in a paper cone.

-Have you ever wondered what life was like in the castles of old times?
-At Turku Castle, the permanent exhibition sheds light on the life of the castle, everyday life, and celebrations from different eras, from the perspective of the court and service staff.
-The Knight's Hall, the prison cells in the round tower, or the elf's treasure chamber might also spark your interest.
+Have you ever wondered what life was like in ancient castles?
+The permanent exhibition at Turku Castle illuminates castle life, everyday activities, and celebrations at different times from the perspective of the court and service staff.
+The Knights' Hall, the round tower prisons, or the gnome's treasure chamber might also interest you.